Skip to content

 If a hook is already registered globally in chat.hookFilesLocations, do not re-define it in agent frontmatter — this causes the hook to run twice.
 Use agent-scoped hooks only for agent-specific logic not covered by global hooks.

-The Stop hook (session-report.sh) checks stop_hook_active from stdin JSON.
+The Stop hook (session-telemetry/session-end.sh) checks stop_hook_active from stdin JSON.
 If true, it returns immediately without processing — preventing infinite re-invocation.

 The PreToolUse hook blocks file-edit tools (replace_string_in_file, create_file, etc.) from modifying files under .github/hooks/.
 Path resolution uses realpath to handle symlinks and traversal attacks (../).